-4 Goal Name Special Needs Housing and Supportive Services Goal Description To support essential services and facility improvements to enable persons with special needs to access suitable living environments.
-A total of \$123,800 will be used to rehabilitate three (3) CILA homes (Community Integrated Living Arrangements) providing affordable, accessible rental housing to low- and moderate-income people with disabilities.
-Little Friends, Inc. - \$58,000 in CDBG funds to rehabilitate a Community Integrated Living Arrangement (CILA) home providing housing for 4 disabled adults by renovating the kitchen, installing a drain tile foundation system and upgrading 2 bathrooms to full compliance with the Americans with Disabilities Act (ADA).
-Ray Graham Association - \$21,000 in CDBG funds will be used to improve handicapped accessibility at a Community Integrated Living Arrangement (CILA) home housing 6 physically and developmentally disabled adults by installing 2 chairlifts.
-UCP Seguin - \$44,800 in CDBG funds will be used to enlarge and completely remodel a bathroom UCP Seguin's Community Integrated Living Arrangement (CILA) group home housing 4 adults with severe disabilities due to Cerebral Palsy.
-The rehabilitation will bring the home into full compliance with the Americans with Disabilities Act (ADA).
-5 Goal Name Non-Housing Community Development: Homeless Goal To reduce the incidence of poverty and homelessness by providing public services to prevent homelessness a homeless and at-risk persons to become self-sufficient.
-Loaves & Fishes CARES Program - \$65,500 for homelessness prevention through temporary rent and utility assistance, and counseling services benefitting approximately 280 persons in 70 households.
-6 Goal Name Non-Housing Community Development: Pub.
+3 Goal Name Special Needs Housing and Supportive Services Goal Description To support essential services and facility improvements to enable persons with special needs to access suitable living environments.
+A total of \$51,925 will be used to rehabilitate three (3) CILA homes (Community Integrated Living Arrangements) providing affordable, accessible rental housing to low- and moderate-income people with disabilities: Little Friends, Inc. - \$15,000 in CDBG funds to rehabilitate a Community Integrated Living Arrangement (CILA) home located at 123 Cedarbrook, Naperville, IL, by completing one or more of the following projects: roof replacement, window replacement, flooring replacement, installation of a handicapped ramp and/or upgrading one or more bathrooms to comply with the Americans with Disabilities Act (ADA).
+Ray Graham Association - \$15,000 in CDBG funds to assist remodeling of a Community Integrated Living Arrangement (CILA) home located at 52 Starling Lane, Naperville, IL, by converting existing living space to create one (1) additional bedroom to be used to provide affordable, accessible housing for an adult with disabilities.
+UCP Seguin - \$21,925 in CDBG funds will used to complete one or more of the following projects at UCP Seguin's Community Integrated Living Arrangement (CILA) group home at 715 Sara Lane, Naperville, IL: replacement of the existing roof and/or replacement of the existing furnace/humidifier.
+4 Goal Name Non-Housing Community Development: Homeless Goal To reduce the incidence of poverty and homelessness by providing public services to prevent homelessness and assist Description homeless and at-risk persons to become self-sufficient.
+Loaves & Fishes CARES Program - \$68,000 for homelessness prevention through temporary rent and utility assistance, and counseling services benefitting approximately 300 persons.

+5 Goal Name Non-Housing Community Development: Pub.
 Services Goal Description To assist low-income households and reduce the incidence of poverty by providing public services to enhance life skills and self-sufficiency.
-DuPage PADS Olympus Place Housing Program - \$14,000 for on-site services to approximately 11-18 chronically homeless persons living in supportive housing.
+DuPage PADS Olympus Place Housing Program - \$16,750 for on-site services to approximately 11-18 formerly chronically homeless persons now living in permanent supportive housing.
 Additional funding will be provided by the City-funded Social Service Grant (SSG).
+6 Goal Name Non-Housing Community Development: Pub.
+Facilities Goal Description To maintain a viable and sustainable urban community through needed public facility improvements.
+Northern Illinois Food Bank (NIFB) - \$30,000 to replace the dock plates at Northern Illinois Food Bank, a food distribution center providing food to food banks in DuPage County, including those serving Naperville, such as Loaves & Fishes Food Pantry.